SethGG/mycodiversity-arise/PROFUNGIS/README.md

 These primers will be added to the datafile and you can refer to them with *ExampleFwd* and *ExampleRev*.
 You can always check the [primer.data](https://github.com/naturalis/mycodiversity/blob/master/PROFUNGIS/deps/primer.data) file containing the list of primers and if the primers you are considering are listerd already.

-### PROFUNGIS_post_processing docker steps - helping to run the scripts in your own machine
+### PROFUNGIS docker steps - helping to run PROFUNGIS on your own machine

-## Pre-requirements for running the post_processing container
+## Pre-requirements for running the a startPROFUNGIS container

 1. install Docker: [Docker installation](https://docs.docker.com/get-docker/).
 This main page contains instructions for *Windows*, *OS mac* and *Linux*.
 2. have a GitHub account.